Genealogy resources - Maps and parish histories

 1837 – St. Mary, Arnheim

-The second of St. Martin’s filial parishes, resulted from the zeal of the Catholic laymen at Arnheim, a village to the northeast of Georgetown in Brown county.
-Catholics resided there since 1827.
+The second subsidiary parish of St. Martin’s arose from the zeal of Catholic laymen in Arnheim, a village northeast of Georgetown in Brown County.
+Catholics had been residing there since 1827.
 The parish was originally called St. Wendelin.

 1838 – St. Michael, Fort Loramie